bob-fornal/work-notes/CDA/ELB--Elastic-Load-Balancers.md

 ## Why use a load balancer?

 * Spread load across multiple downstream instances
-* Expose a single point of access (DNS) to your application
+* Expose a single point of access (DNS) to an application
 * Seamlessly handle failures of downstream instances
-* Do regular health checks to your instances
+* Do regular health checks of instances
-* Provide SSL termination (HTTPS) for your websites
+* Provide SSL termination (HTTPS) for websites
 * Enforce stickiness with cookies
 * High availability across zones
 * Separate public traffic from private traffic